msg-byu/getting-started/README.md

 repository.
 The changes you made on your local machine should now be there.
-What you just did was add all the files in your local copy of the repository to the git repository using `git add .` (you can also add files individually by listing them after the add keyword), the you commit ed them for a push using `git commit -m "Some message."` (the -m tells git that you have a message to add, if you don't use the -m then git will open an editor of some kind for you to add a message anyway), then finally you pushed the changes up to GitHub.
+What you just did was add all the files in your local copy of the repository to the git repository using `git add .` (you can also add files individually by listing them after the add keyword), then you committed them for a push using `git commit -m "Some message."` (the -m tells git that you have a message to add, if you don't use the -m then git will open an editor of some kind for you to add a message anyway), then finally you pushed the changes up to GitHub.